mat-sz/fxGlue/README.md

 The shader source **must not** include those uniforms in the code.
 They're provided by fxGlue and must be used as such.

-- _vec3_ iResolution - resolution of the input texture, usually used to normalize gl_FragCoord as such: `gl_FragCoord.xy / iResolution.xy`.
+- _vec2_ iResolution - resolution of the input texture, usually used to normalize gl_FragCoord as such: `gl_FragCoord.xy / iResolution`.
 - _sampler2D_ iTexture - input texture, either output of the previously applied program or drawn texture.

 Vertex shaders also include a `position` attribute. (_vec3_ position).